Solving nonlinear Klein-Gordon equation with non-smooth solution by a geometric low-regularity integrator: Introduction

-In this article, we formulate and analyse a novel symmetric low-regularity integrator for the nonlinear Klein--Gordon equation \eqref{klein-gordon}.
-The main contributions come from two aspects. a) The second order scheme shares the property of low regularity as that method in the recent paper \cite{LI23} but it is very simple for solving \eqref{klein-gordon} with a general nonlinear function $f(u)$ and the dimension $d=1,2,3$.
+(I) The integrator is a traditional two-step trigonometric method and thus its scheme is very simple.
 In each step of the calculation, the scheme only needs to calculate the nonlinear function $f(u)$ once without any other nonlinear terms.
-Thus the proposed integrator has very small calculation cost compared with the existing low-regularity methods in the literature. b) Most of the low-regularity methods are devoted to the convergence but are lack of geometric property as well as long term analysis.
-In this paper, we successfully combine the time symmetry with a second order LR integrator and establish a rigorous long-time analysis for the proposed scheme.
-By the technique of modulated Fourier expansions \cite{Cohen08,Cohen08-1,hairer2000,Cohen08-0,hairer2006,lubich19,WZ21}, long-time almost energy conservation property is shown for the geometric low-regularity integrator.
-Based on the above aspects, it is summarized that the proposed integrator simultaneously has low-regularity property, low calculation cost and long-time near energy conservation.
+Thus the proposed integrator has very small calculation cost compared with the existing low-regularity methods in the literature.
+(II) The proposed integrator has low-regularity property, i.e., it can have second order convergence in $H^1(\mathbb{T})\times L^2(\mathbb{T})$ under the weaker regularity condition $(\varphi_1,\varphi_2)\in H^{1+\frac{d}{4}}(\mathbb{T})\times H^{\frac{d}{4}}(\mathbb{T})$ with $d=1,2,3.$ (III) We successfully combine the time symmetry with this LR integrator and establish a rigorous long-time analysis for the proposed scheme.
+By the technique of modulated Fourier expansions, long-time almost conservations are shown for the proposed geometric low-regularity integrator.

 The rest of this paper is organized as follows.
 In Section \ref{sec:symmetric LR}, we present the formulation of a symmetric low-regularity integrator and carry out a numerical test to show its superiorities in comparison with some existing methods in the literature.
 The error estimates of the proposed scheme are given in Section \ref{sec:3} and long-time analysis is established in Section \ref{sec:4}.
-The last section includes some conclusions.